crukci-bioinformatics/ppms_wrapper/README.md

    the group leader.
 1. Test format of each data type (group, list of groups, project, list of projects, etc).
 To do: implement.

+#### Unit Tests

+The plugin's unit tests can be run with:

+`rake redmine:plugins:test:units NAME=ppms`

+This requires the Redmine environment around it to run.

 #### Remaining Features